 A highway maintenance worker ensures that highways and roads across the country stay in safe and working order.
-A highway maintenance worker must complete a variety of tasks on these roadways including regular maintenance, snow and ice removal, creating dividing lines, and fixing any defects in the road such as potholes caused by wear and tear and extreme weather.
+A highway maintenance worker must complete a variety of tasks on these roadways including regular maintenance, snow and ice removal, creating dividing lines, and fixing any defects in the road (such as potholes caused by wear and tear and extreme weather).

 What does a Highway Maintenance Worker do?

-A maintenance worker generally spends their days on highway sites that are in need of repair.
+A highway maintenance worker generally spends their days on highway sites that are in need of repair.
 They will go to the problem area, assess the situation, and implement the proper solution.
 In terms of regular highway maintenance, they will perform such duties as paving uneven or damaged highways, painting traffic lines and dividers, and even expanding upon the current highway infrastructure.

-A highway worker is also called out during times of extreme weather.
-In northern climates they will salt the roads in preparation for snowstorms and then operate plows to clear the roads during and after the storms.
+A highway maintenance worker is also called out during times of extreme weather.
+In northern climates they will salt the roads in preparation for snowstorms, and then operate plows to clear the roads during and after the storms.
 They will also remove any trees, fallen rocks, or other debris that may block the highway and inhibit traffic.

-A highway worker has a physically demanding job and will work in every kind of weather conceivable, and most of their work time will be spent outdoors.
+A highway maintenance worker has a physically demanding job and will work in every kind of weather conceivable; most of their work time will be spent outdoors.
 They must be able to spend a great deal of time on their feet and lift heavy objects.
 They must also be able and willing to work along stretches of road where cars will still be traveling at high rates of speed and will often perform the action of directing traffic during construction or other incidents.

 What is the workplace of a Highway Maintenance Worker like?